Mohak-Tripathi/Scrap-Pickup-Management-System/README.md

 Incorporate OAuth functionality to provide a seamless onboarding experience for users, allowing them to sign up or log in using their existing social media or email accounts.

 **3. User Input Form:**
-Design a user-friendly form where users can input essential details such as their name, location, frequency of scrap pickup, and whether they are an individual or an enterprise.
+Design a user-friendly form where users can input essential details such as their name, location, frequency of scrap pickup, and also which scrap they want us to pick - like lead batteries, plastic or PET bottles etc, and whether they are an individual or an enterprise.
 Additionally, include an option for users to select a membership period, offering them better quotes as an incentive for commitment.

 **4. Admin Panel:**
 Develop an intuitive Admin Panel that provides administrators with insights into user registrations and data analysis capabilities.
 The Admin Panel should include the following features: